EdenWise/hjcrc/HJCSIC.md

 Civilization started as a natural order.
 When human beings reached the top of the food chain civilization began to be dominated by the male disposition.
 Some males became self-first/narcissistic because the checks on balance were disappearing.
-For personal safety the ancestors of the Hebrews decided to underwrite/reward these men.
+For personal safety the ancestors of the Hebrews decided to underwrite these men.
-They kept this knowledge largely silent, even from the narcissistic men.
+They kept this knowledge largely silent... even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
 Dominions were created.
 The narcissist's selfishness spread to many people.